 ARE

 The Word is a spoken word poetry education program helping students learn to read, critique, write, and perform poetry created by New Haven hip hop poet & playwright Aaron Jafferis, in partnership with the Institute Library, the Future Project and New Haven Public Schools.
-The Word is celebrating its 11th year in 2023!
+The Word is celebrating its 13th year in 2025!

 We work with middle school and high school students across the city of New Haven from over 8 different schools.